 There are different reasons as to why you would choose one recipe over the other.
 I love my DIY Bath Bombs with lemon juice as it’s an easy kid friendly craft that pretty much anyone can make at any time.
 If you want an upgrade but only want to work with ingredients from your kitchen, this bath bomb tutorial you’re reading right now is ideal for you.
 If it’s the classic bath bomb effect you’re after, go for a citric acid recipe like my DIY Bath Bombs with Epsom salt.

-Long story short: nothing beats citric acid when it comes to crafting bath bombs.
+Nothing beats citric acid when it comes to crafting bath bombs.
 If you want to sell bath bombs or want to impress your friends and family with a bath bomb that looks like it’s straight from LUSH, I do recommend investing in some citric acid.
 It’s the best, seriously.

 These easy DIY bath bombs with cream of tartar are perfect if you’re looking for a quick gift idea.
 I’ve been planning to post this tutorial since forever, and with Mother’s Day coming up I figured this would be the perfect time to share my DIY bath bombs with cream of tartar!